Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Toronto to Montreal Stop 10: Cornwall

-With a scenic waterfront and an historic city center, one of Ontario’s most commercially-important locks, and miles and miles of cycling trails, Cornwall is a great stop for both history buffs and explorers.
+With a scenic waterfront and a historic city center, one of Ontario’s most commercially important locks, and miles and miles of cycling trails, Cornwall is a great stop for both history buffs and explorers.

 Cycling

-The Cornwall Marina offers bycicle rentals for a great price.
-I discovered this during my bike trip along the St. Lawrence River when my front tire went kaput and I had to search for a bike to complete my 112 km journey.
+The Cornwall Marina offers bicycle rentals for a great price.
+I discovered this during my bike trip along the St. Lawrence River when my front tire went kaput, and I had to search for a bike to complete my 112 km journey.

-There are a great range of cycling trails in the region and most of them are pretty flat and easy.
+There is a great range of cycling trails in the region, and most of them are pretty flat and easy to ride.
 The Waterfront Trail is my personal favorite.
 This route can take you from Cornwall all the way down past Long Sault to Thousand Islands National Park.

 Historic District

-There is nearly 240 years of history wrapped up in Cornwall, Ontario, so a visit to the towns historic district is a great way to experience the town.
+There are nearly 240 years of history wrapped up in Cornwall, Ontario, so a visit to the town’s historic district is a great way to experience the town.

 Where To Stay In Cornwall

-Cornwall is an historic city and it’s packed with great places to stay.
-For convenient comfort, the Best Western Parkway Inn & Conference Centre offers beautiful room with an upscale feel.
+Cornwall is a historic city that is packed with great places to stay.
+For convenient comfort, the Best Western Parkway Inn & Conference Centre offers a beautiful room with an upscale feel.
 The hotel has great access to all of the best things to do in Cornwall as well.

 If you’d prefer a quaint bed and breakfast, Auberge Chelsey’s Inn is a fantastic (and family-friendly) spot not far from the water.
 The historic inn dates back to 1812 and is one of the most popular places to stay in Cornwall, Ontario.

-If you don’t have any luck booking those spots you can check out a complete list of Cornwall accommodations here.
+If you haven’t had any luck booking those spots, you can check out a complete list of Cornwall accommodations here.

 Getting To Montreal